Nano, Perform, Ultra, Multi Chimera Processors

 Tremendous power saving are a direct result of consolidating all of the processing of the NPU, the DSP, and the realtime CPU into one GPNPU.

 A SoC design with a Chimera GPNPU has four levels of data storage.
-Off-chip DDR offers a vast lake of storage for even the largest of ML models.
+Off-chip DDR offers a vast lake of storage for even the largest new AI models.
 But accessing DDR is expensive both in terms of power dissipation and cycle count.
-Therefore, the Chimera GPNPU contains a large, private buffer SRAM on chip - the L2 memory – which is managed by compiler-driven code.
-L2 size is determined by the SoC architect at chip design time and can range from 2 MB to 32 MB.
-L2MEM holds data that is temporally beneficial in speeding up algorithm execution, such as model weights and activations for deep neural networks and a variety of data and coefficients for DSP algorithms.
-The partitioning of the usage of L2 is software and compiler driven, offering long-term flexibility to adapt to changing ML inference workloads.
+Therefore, the Chimera GPNPU contains a configurable private buffer SRAM on chip - the L2 memory – which is managed by compiler-driven code.
+L2 size is determined by the SoC architect at chip design time and can range from 1 MB to 16 MB.
+L2MEM holds data that is temporally beneficial in speeding up algorithm execution, such as model weights and activations for neural networks and a variety of data and coefficients for DSP algorithms.
+The partitioning of the usage of L2MEM is software and compiler driven, offering long-term flexibility to adapt to changing inference workloads.

-• 32bit Integer MUL / ADD / SUB / Compare
+• 32-bit Integer MUL / ADD / SUB / Compare

-• 32bit Integer DIV (iterative execution)
+• 32-bit Integer DIV (iterative execution)

-• 32bit Cordic function unit (Sine, cosine, Rect. to Polar / Polar to Rect., ArcX functions)
+• 32-bit Cordic function unit (Sine, Cosine, Rect. to Polar / Polar to Rect., ArcX functions)

 • Logarithmic and Exp functions